eziodeyk/OR-ML-survey/README.md

 two policies:
 * ***node selection policy determines the priorities used......obtain...by learning a linear rank function***, the node with highest priority will be the object of the node pruning process.
-* ***node pruning policy decides whether to prune or expand given the current partial progress of the solver.......a binary classifier/regressor takes the feature-vector description of the state and attemps to predict the oracle action***
+* ***node pruning policy decides whether to prune or expand given the current partial progress of the solver......a binary classifier/regressor takes the feature-vector description of the state and attemps to predict the oracle action***

-the **orcacle**: ***expend nodes in an order that minimizes the number of node expansions subject to finding the optimal solution.***
+the **oracle**: ***expend nodes in an order that minimizes the number of node expansions subject to finding the optimal solution.***

 two heuristic methods: DFS and best-found-first search.
 **the DAgger learning algorithm**:
-* ***an interative imitation learning algorithm***.
+* ***an iterative imitation learning algorithm***.
 * use the LIBLINEAR as the classifier to learn the policies.

+performance:
-performance: the model consistently performs well on all four datasets including MIK, Regions, Hybrid, CORLAT compared to other two cutting-edge open-source solvers --  SCIP and Gorubi.
+the model consistently performs well on all four datasets including MIK, Regions, Hybrid, CORLAT compared to other two cutting-edge open-source solvers --  SCIP and Gorubi.

 #### A Supervised Machine Learning Approach to Variable Branching in Branch-And-Bound
 Alejandro Marcos Alvarez et al. 2014.
 Extremely Randomized Trees.